 Projects in Uganda

-Scouts and leaders travelled to Uganda in 2011 and 2015 to undertake projects at schools in poor rural areas in that country.
-The projects are described below as well as a photo gallery of the projects.
+Scouts and leaders travelled to Uganda in 2011, 2015, and 2019, to undertake projects at schools in poor rural areas in that country.
+The projects are described below as well as a photo gallery of all three projects.

-Scouts worked at the Butagaya and Iwololo Primary Schools in the Jinja area of Uganda.
+In 2015 Scouts worked at the Butagaya and Iwololo Primary Schools in the Jinja area of Uganda.
 This work was carried out in partnership with Soft Power Education.
+Work included a three classroom block, refurbishment of existing classrooms, and building teacher houses.

-At the end of the project in 2015, the Scouts took part in a safari and river trip in the Murchison Falls National Park.
+At the end of the project the Scouts took part in a safari and river trip in the Murchison Falls National Park.
+The Scouts also took part in white water rafting and forest walks.

-The first visit to Uganda was to support the Bukeka Children’s Centre (Mityana) and the Kavule School for the Deaf (Mbale).
+The first visit to Uganda in 2011 was to support the Bukeka Children’s Centre (Mityana) and the Kavule School for the Deaf (Mbale).
 This project was in partnership with Building Brighter Futures.
+Work included building a large new three classroom block (initially used for a chicken project), classroom refurbishment, and a staff washroom.

 Whilst in Uganda during 2011 the Scouts enjoyed activities such as: white water rafting on the River Nile; horse riding on the banks of the Nile; as well as visiting local craft factories, markets, schools, and Scout Groups.